UKPLab/iclr2025-obscura-coder/README.md

 >
 ## Zero-shot Tasks Evaluation

 We take inspiration from the [vllm-code-harness](https://github.com/iNeil77/vllm-code-harness) library to run the zero-shot tasks evaluation.
-This allows us to speed up evaluations thus allowing for the extensive experiments in the paper.
+This allows us to speed up evaluations, thus allowing for the extensive experiments in the paper.
 >
-We provide the code to run the zero-shot tasks evaluation.
+We provide the code to run the evaluation of zero-shot tasks.
 The script is located in the `Evaluation_Scripts` directory.
 The tasks include CodeXGLUE code to text, Multipl-E, HumanEvalPack-FixDocs and ReCode.
-We scripts are named `codexglue_code_to_text.sh`, `multipl_e.sh`, `huma_eval_pack_fixdocs.sh` and `recode.sh` respectively.
+Our scripts are named `codexglue_code_to_text.sh`, `multipl_e.sh`, `huma_eval_pack_fixdocs.sh` and `recode.sh`, respectively.
 The scripts already have the hyperparameters used in the paper and are designed to be run directly.
 For example, to run the CodeXGLUE code to text task, run the following command:
 >
 ```bash
 ./Train+Inference_Scripts/Commit_Chronicle.sh